hetida/hetida-designer/README.md

 * You can only drag *released* components/workflows onto the workflow pane.
 This guarantees revision safety, i.e. once a workflow is released this revision of the workflow is fixed and cannot be changed anymore.
 This way, workflow executions can be reproduced at all points in time.
 To edit a released component/workflow a new revision has to be created.

 Note that several inputs are unconnected and that one output (in our example this will be a result plot) is unconnected.
 There are no "Load Data from DB" or similar operators in our workflow.
-This is a point where hetida designer significantly differs from some similar-looking graphical analytics tools you may know: Data ingestion (and data egestion) is decoupled form the analytics and therefore fully flexible for production runs.
-Of course, this does not prevent you from writing components yourself that directly access data sources or data sinks -- but keep in mind that by doing this you loose the decoupling advantages and flexibility of the adapter system.
+This is a point where hetida designer significantly differs from some similar-looking graphical analytics tools you may know: Data ingestion (and data egestion) is decoupled from the analytics and therefore fully flexible for production runs.
+Of course, this does not prevent you from writing components yourself that directly access data sources or data sinks -- but keep in mind that by doing this you lose the decoupling advantages and flexibility of the adapter system.

 #### Configuring IO